ishanpranav/econ-11-economics-of-global-business/src/problem-set-2.md

   * China's rapid growth in total factor production between 1980 and 2019, and especially during the more recent decades from 1995 to 2019, has created rapid growth in output per worker.
-  * Meanwhile, Brazil's total factor production grew at a margianlly negative rate between 1980 and 1995 and a marginally positive rate between 1995 and 2019, experiencing a sideways trend overall; this corresponds with the stagnation in the output per worker in Brazil.
+  * Meanwhile, Brazil's total factor production grew at a marginally negative rate between 1980 and 1995 and a marginally positive rate between 1995 and 2019, experiencing a sideways trend overall; this corresponds with the stagnation in the output per worker in Brazil.